* EPL Oil to be acquired by Energy XXI for $2.3 bln

-NEW YORK, March 12 U.S. stock index futures fell
+NEW YORK, March 12 U.S. stocks were poised to

-on Wednesday, putting the S&P 500 on track for a third day of
+fall at the open, putting the S&P 500 on track for a third

-declines, as concerns grew over the strength of China's economy.
+straight decline, as concerns grew over the strength of China's

 * London copper, seen as a proxy for China's

-economic health, fell to its lowest level since July 2010.
+economic health, fell for a fourth day to its lowest level since

-Recent economic data has shown signs of economic slowing, while
+July 2010.
+Recent China data has suggested signs of economic

-with the country's first ever bond default last week has
+slowing, while the country's first-ever bond default last week

-increased concerns that financing deals that use the industrial
+has increased concerns financing deals that use the industrial

 metal as collateral could unravel.

-* Geopolitical issues continued to be monitored by investors
+* Geopolitical issues also continue to be monitored by

-as earnings season has drawn to a close and amid a light
+investors as earnings season has drawn to a close and amid a

 * Ukraine's government appealed for Western help on Tuesday